 Film equipment insurance might be cheaper than you think

-Every video shoot has risks for any video production company.
+Every photo and video shoot has risks for any production company.
 Your camera equipment could be damaged, misplaced, or stolen.
 Replacing your own equipment is expensive, but the right business insurance and equipment coverage can be an affordable way of protecting your wallet and your business.

-Whether you produce documentaries, commercials, special events, or feature films, business insurance can cover your risks of managing on-screen talent, your crew, and any support staff.
+Whether you produce documentaries, commercials, special event videos, or feature films, business insurance can cover your risks of managing on-screen talent, your crew, and any support staff.

 Video production equipment carries high risk for small businesses

-Business insurance for video professionals will typically provide coverage for most equipment that a videographer would use, including:
+Business insurance for photography and video professionals will typically provide coverage for most equipment that a videographer would use, including:

 - Lenses and filters